Tigers head to state championship behind Bigler’s 30 points in semifinal win

 “I’ve just been so proud of this team all year long.
 They look at the schedule and say, ‘OK, who’s next and what do we have to do?’
 And they just go out and do it,” Marshall head coach Dan Westby said.
 “It’s been really fun to watch … I thought their team [CDH] showed a lot of grit, and thought our team did as well.”

-Bigler went up for another layup after running a play and Drake notched a steal, to which she got fouled on the fast break.
+Bigler went up for another layup after running a play and Drake notched a steal, after which she got fouled on the fast break.
 She hit one of her free throws to give Marshall a 52-46 edge with just over a minute left, electrifying the crowd and bench.

 The Tigers’ defense came up big when it was needed most, as they forced a five-second rule on CDH’s inbound play, and fouled Bigler while in bonus to put her at the line.
-Bigler made both shots for 54-46 lead with a minute to go, and was put at the stripe twice more with seconds coming to a close.
+Bigler made both shots for a 54-46 lead with a minute to go, and was put at the stripe twice more with seconds coming to a close.

 “We were consumed by the game itself, but she [Bigler] needed 24 points for 1,000, and she went over that,” Westby said.
 “That was a good deal for her.
 That wasn’t our focus certainly, but always happy when the kids get those milestones.”